Get Rid of Spiders from the House. Sneaky Tips That Keep Spiders Out.

 Are spiders sneaking up on you?

 Apply a few drops of eucalyptus oil in corners, cracks and any areas where spiders like to hang out in your home.
 You can even put eucalyptus leaves in cupboards, drawers and under large pieces of furniture.
 The scent will send them off to a more welcoming home.

 Nuts drive spiders nuts.
 Place a few chestnuts on windowsills and along baseboards in your home.
 The scent repels them.
 One whiff and they’ll be looking for a new place to weave their webs.
 (Avoid leaving horse chestnuts around the house.
 They can be toxic to humans if eaten raw.)

-We hope you’re following us on Facebook and Pinterest, because we’ll be posting tips like this all summer long.
-In addition to #SpiderBites, July and August will feature #AntBites and then as we prepare to wrap up summer, we’ll move to #MouseBites — with tips on how to prevent rodents from making their nests in your storage spaces.
+We hope you’re following us on Facebook and Pinterest, because we’ll continue sharing tips like this.
 And don’t forget, our natural line of pest prevention products, Stay Away®, works inside and out.
 Place a pouch of Stay Away® in any room where you’ve spotted pests and they’ll be finding a new place to hang out.
 It’s great for picnics and backyard parties too!